Welcome to today's edition of the Rush 24-7 podcast.

 It's pervading every aspect of American culture and politics now.

-There's just no by the way, interviewed Shelby Steele yesterday afternoon for the uh next issue of the uh of the Limbaughter, and it was fascinating.
+There's just no, by the way, interviewed Shelby Steele yesterday afternoon for the next issue of the Limbaugh Letter, and it was fascinating.

-Uh this man has written a book, White Guilt, that will just you know I have people come up to me all the time saying, Rush, how can a liberal be a liberal?
+This man has written a book, White Guilt, that will just, you know, I have people come up to me all the time, say, Rush, Rush, how can a liberal be a liberal?

 How can anybody be a liberal?

-You know, I'll go through my various answers, uh, this, this, this, but he answers it.
+You know, I'll go through my various answers, this, this, this, this.

-He said, the problem is that Justice Thomas and his success and Condoleez Rice and Colin Powell demonstrate that there is no institutional racism in America anymore.
+He said, the problem is that Justice Thomas and his success and Condoleezza Rice and Colin Powell demonstrate that there is no institutional racism in America anymore.

 They demonstrate that black people are free.

-And he said that black people of the blessed civil rights leaders have just done their level best to keep their charges, their people, a people they claim to lead, ill-equipped to deal with freedom.
+And he said that black people, the civil rights leaders, have just done their level best to keep their charges, their people, the people they claim to lead, ill-equipped to deal with freedom.

-I'd rather keep them uh in an entitlement mentality.
+They'd rather keep them in an entitlement mentality.

 They didn't.

-Um he said this is this is a purposeful strategic attempt to use guilt and to blame white people and other people in power uh and and and perpetuate this, and it's the purpose of it is to continue to spread this guilt among non blacks and non minorities.
+He said, this is a purposeful, strategic attempt to use guilt and to blame white people and other people in power and perpetuate this.

 And it's been working for a long time.